agb32/cosmadoc/docs/source/daos.md

 `daos cont create DAOS8 --label PiData --type POSIX --properties rf:1`

 You will be informed that the container was created.

+If you have errors doing this, it may be due to environment modules that you have loaded.
+Try a `module purge`, or (in the case of some Intel modules which don't unload cleanly), remove them from your `.bashrc` (or wherever), log in again, and retry.

 3. Confirm container creation:If you would like to confirm this, then you can list all the containers that exist in the DAOS8 pool.